 “If you don’t wake properly, your work performance can be degraded for periods up to 4 hours, and that has been linked to major accidents,” notes lead author Stuart McFarlane, a doctoral researcher at RMIT.

 “You would assume that a startling ‘beep beep beep’ alarm would improve alertness, but our data revealed that melodic alarms might be the key element.
 This was unexpected,” he says.

-McFarlane and his colleagues explain their findings in a study paper that appears in PLOS One.
+McFarlane and his colleagues explain their findings in a study paper that appears in

 The researchers worked with a group of 50 participants, and they focused on self-reports versus standardized measures of a state called “sleep inertia.”